Apetrosia/DeriGuru/README.md

 ### Valid characters

-In a polynomial, you can use numbers, a dot, a multiplication sign, and uppercase Latin letters.
+In a polynomial, you can use numbers, a dot, a multiplication sign, and lowercase Latin letters.
 Capital letters are prohibited.

 ### Valid terms